callstackincubator/react-native-sandbox/README.md

     <View>
       <Button onPress={sendMessageToSandbox} title="Send to Sandbox" />
       <SandboxReactNativeView ref={sandboxRef}
-        componentName={"ModuleName"} // The name of your JS component jsBundleSource={"sandbox"} // The JS bundle: file name or URL onMessage={handleMessage}
+        jsBundleSource={"sandbox"} // The JS bundle: file name or URL componentName={"SandboxApp"} // The name of your JS component from jsBundleSource onMessage={handleMessage}
         onError={handleError}
       />